-When Someone Dies In A Bike Accident
+When Someone Dies In a Bike Accident

 Regrettably, there is no amount of money that can bring back a loved one.
 However, that does not mean that the ones left behind have to suffer financial loss, as well.
 The state of California does allow payment to victim’s spouses, but extends remuneration to parents of children and underage children.

 Depending on the case, the state may allow settlements to other family members, such as grandparents, siblings, cousins and other relatives, which is determined by the distance and nature of the relationship.

-Loss of reputation
+- Loss of Reputation

-Pain and suffering
+- Pain and Suffering

-Loss of consortium
+- Loss of Consortium

-Common Causes Of Bike Accidents
+Common Causes of Bike Accidents